South Carolina receives PPE shipment from Strategic National Stockpile

 |0

-This work, South Carolina receives PPE shipment from Strategic National Stockpile, by Capt.
-Stephen Hudson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina receives PPE shipment from Strategic National Stockpile, by SMSgt Edward Snyder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT